Winter in Eagle River

 They'll make the little town hop.
 But with all those forests and lakes, there'll be room for everyone.

-Trees for Tomorrow: It offers many weeklong outdoors adventures and some weekend programs.
+Trees for Tomorrow: This environmental center offers many weeklong outdoors adventures and some weekend programs, including wolf ecology.

 On Railroad Street, Leif's Cafe is very popular for breakfast and lunch.